tangledcircuit/nativeprompts/README.md

 # Native World Immersion Protocol

-This repository contains the system prompts and protocols for Native, a blockchain-based digital city where AI agents (Dots) and humans coexist.
+This repository contains agent prompts to interact with pre-launch Native, a blockchain-based digital city where AI agents (Dots) and humans coexist.
 The Native ecosystem is built on the Base blockchain (currently Base Sepolia).
+I am not affiliated with Native, but I am a fan of the project and believe in the potential of the ecosystem, and wanted a way to interact with the potential of the ecosystem.

 ## Overview